Conjugacy p-separability of right-angled Artin groups and applications: Extensions of free groups by finite -groups are conjugacy -separable

 \underline{Step 1}: We show that we may assume that $G$ satisfies a short exact sequence:

 where $F$ is a free group, $n$ $\geq$ 1, $C_{p^n}$ denotes the cyclic group of order $p^n$, and $\pi(g)$ = $\pi(h)$. \\

 Since $G$ is an extension of a free group by a finite $p$-group, $G$ is residually $p$-finite by \cite{G}, Lemma 1.5.
 Therefore, if $g$ = 1, then $g^G$ = \{1\} is finitely $p$-separable in $G$.
 On the other hand, if $g$ is of infinite order in $G$, then $g^G$ is finitely $p$-separable in $G$ by \cite{I}, Proposition 5.
 Therefore we may assume that $g$ $\neq$ 1 and that $g$ is of finite order in $G$.
 Similarly, we may assume that $h$ $\neq$ 1 and that $h$ is of finite order in $G$.
 If $\pi(g)$ and $\pi(h)$ are not conjugate in $P$, we are done.
 Thus, up to replacing $h$ by a conjugate of itself, we may assume that $\pi(g)$ = $\pi(h)$.
 Since $ker(\pi)$ = $F$ is torsion-free, $g$ and $h$ have the same order $p^n$ ($n$ $\in$ $\mathbbm{N}^*$).
-Let $H$ be the subgroup of $G$ generated by $g$ and $F$.
+Let $H$ = $F\langle g\rangle$.
 Note that $H$ is a subgroup of $p$-power index in $G$, and that $g$ and $h$ belong to $H$.
-As $\frac{G}{F}$ = $P$ is nilpotent, $H$ is subnormal in $G$.
-Thus we may replace $G$ by $H$, by \cite{I}, Proposition 4\footnote{Strictly speaking, it follows from the proof of \cite{I}, Proposition 4, that, if there exists a homomorphism $\varphi$ : $H$ $\rightarrow$ $P$ from $H$ onto a finite $p$-group $P$ such that $\varphi(g)$ $\nsim$ $\varphi(h)$, then there exists a homomorphism $\psi$ : $G$ $\rightarrow$ $Q$ from $G$ onto a finite $p$-group $Q$ such that $\psi(g)$ $\nsim$ $\psi(h)$.
+As $\frac{G}{F}$ = $P$ is a finite $p$-group, every subgroup of it is subnormal.
+Thus $H$ is subnormal in $G$.
+Then we may replace $G$ by $H$, by \cite{I}, Proposition 4\footnote{Strictly speaking, it follows from the proof of \cite{I}, Proposition 4, that, if there exists a homomorphism $\varphi$ : $H$ $\rightarrow$ $P$ from $H$ onto a finite $p$-group $P$ such that $\varphi(g)$ $\nsim$ $\varphi(h)$, then there exists a homomorphism $\psi$ : $G$ $\rightarrow$ $Q$ from $G$ onto a finite $p$-group $Q$ such that $\psi(g)$ $\nsim$ $\psi(h)$.
 The exact statement of \cite{I}, Proposition 4, is slightly different.}, so as to assume that $G$ satisfies the short exact sequence:

 \\